realitymod/Manual/en/the_basics/README.md

 Light Supply Crate can be transported by:
 - Light Helicopters such as the Huey, Lynx and Zhi-9B (One Crate)
-- Armored jeeps such as the Hummvee (One Crate)
 - Transport trucks (One Crate)

 While, Heavy Supply Crate can be transported by: